MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/configure-authentication-for-federated-users-portal.md

 - An Azure account with an active subscription.
 If you don't already have one, you can [create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 - One of the following roles: Application Administrator, Cloud Application Administrator or owner of the service principal.

+## Set up an HRD policy for an application

-:::zone pivot="powershell-hrd"
+:::zone pivot="ms-powershell"

-- The latest Azure AD PowerShell cmdlet preview.
+We use Microsoft Graph PowerShell cmdlets to walk through a few scenarios, including:

 :::zone-end

-## Set up an HRD policy on an application

-:::zone pivot="powershell-hrd"

-We use Azure AD PowerShell cmdlets to walk through a few scenarios, including:

-:::zone-end

-:::zone pivot="graph-hrd"
+:::zone pivot="ms-graph"

 We use Microsoft Graph to walk through a few scenarios, including: